Here’s each state’s favorite Valentine’s Day candy, according to online sales

 Perhaps the sweetest Valentine’s Day tradition — aside from telling your significant other how much they mean to you, and yada yada yada, or whatever — is candy.
 Valentine’s Day spending is expected to reach $23.9 billion in 2022, and Americans are planning to spend a good chunk of that on sweets, according to the National Retail Federation.

-In fact, a survey commissioned by the NRF found that 56 percent of Americans consider candy to be one of the most essential gifts on Valentine’s Day, followed by cards and flowers.
+In fact, a survey commissioned by the NRF found that 56% of Americans consider candy to be one of the most essential gifts on Valentine’s Day, followed by cards and flowers.

 But Americans may be divided on their favorite Valentine’s Day candies, according to a study from CandyStore.com.
 Using 14 years of sales data from its own retail platform — as well as data from “industry partners” — the online outlet has allegedly determined the most popular Valentine’s Day candies in each of the United States.